What is beach nourishment?

 *As contractors provide tentative construction schedules, this table will be updated.
 Please check back for more information and sign up for area-specific email updates using the links listed below.

-During equipment staging, contractors begin placing distribution pipeline and staging heavy equipment.
+During equipment staging, contractors begin placing the distribution pipeline and staging heavy equipment.

 Nags Head: